 I have a Master's Degree in Pastoral Counseling, Theology and Psychology, and also an undergraduate degree, with a Bachelor of Arts Degree in Religion and Psychology.

-I am married to a wonderful Christian man, and have two beautiful adult daughters and four grandchildren.
+I am married to a wonderful Christian man, and have two beautiful adult daughters and five grandchildren.
 I have my own Pastoral Counseling Center.
 I have been counseling clients since 1994, and have substantial counseling experience dealing with marriage, family, adolescents, divorce, domestic violence issues, remarriage, depression, Narcissium , Scapegoating, and many other issues, etc. ( Please see the Specialties area on this website's home page for more issues that I deal with.)

 Being human and encountering some of the same problems that my clients have had, I feel I can identify with what someone has "been through" and what they may be experiencing.
 None of us are immune from difficulties, and no one is perfect.
 Most counselors, the good ones that is, have "been there themselves" in one form or another, which is why they are able to show empathy and compassion for others.